 Medical aid is an insurance, that covers you for large and unexpected events which could financially wipe you out, not a way to buy chemist supplements and occasional GP visits!

-You can provide your own day-to-day savings fund...open a bank savings account, or use your home as an access bond – pay extra into it and use that for day-to-day medical costs.
+You can provide your own day-to-day savings fund...open a bank savings account, or use your home as an access bond – pay extra into it and use that for day-to-day expenses.

-We also sell a HealthCard – a dedicated debit card that can only be used for your medical costs.
+We also sell a HealthCard – a dedicated debit card that can only be used for your medical expenses.

 An ideal way to fund for your day-to-day expenses.